Swedish House Mafia: 2019–present: Paradise Again

 In December 2019, it was announced that Swedish House Mafia would perform at Diriyah Season Festival in Saudi Arabia – their first show since the reunion tour.
-On 11 December, the Official Chart Company released their chart of the decade which saw the supergroup's 2012 hit "Don't You Worry Child" come 81st.
+On 11 December, the Official Charts Company released their chart of the decade which saw the supergroup's 2012 hit "Don't You Worry Child" come 81st.

 In February 2021, videos were published by the group's art director Alexander Wessely and from manager Max Holmstrand, showing the members of Swedish House Mafia supposedly working on new music and are rumored to have an EP coming.
 A month later it was announced that the supergroup had parted ways with Columbia Records.

 In April 2021, it was announced that Swedish House Mafia signed with Wassim "Sal" Slaiby as their manager after splitting with Columbia Records and Patriot Management.
 It was also speculated that they have signed with Universal Music Group after the trio was added to their website and a song titled "Not Yesterday" was registered on ASCAP featuring writing credits for long time SHM collaborators Vargas & Lagola as well as 070 Shake.

 On 15 July 2021, Swedish House Mafia announced that they had signed to Republic Records, and released their new track "It Gets Better", also announcing that they would release their debut studio album, Paradise Again, in late 2021.
-The group's reunion followed after they had resolved behind-the-scenes problems and label and management changes.
+The group's reunion followed after they had resolved behind-the-scenes problems and label and management changes, aided by fellow Swedish artist Desembra, a DJ discovered by Ingrosso, who "helped the guys steer themselves toward common ground".
 A lot of expectation was created with the appearance of mysterious billboards only with the date and the SHM logo across the globe.
 They then released "Lifetime", featuring Ty Dolla Sign and 070 Shake, on 19 July 2021 before performing a medley of "Lifetime" and "It Gets Better" on The Tonight Show the same day.